-Bloorview School Authority will welcome all members of the school and broader community to our facilities by committing our staff and volunteers to providing services that respect the independence and dignity of people with disabilities.
-Such services incorporate measures that include but are not limited to the use of service animals.
+The purpose of this procedure is to outline the process by which all members of the school and broader community will be welcomed to the Bloorview School Authority.
+Staff and volunteers are committed to providing services that respect the independence and dignity of people with disabilities, such service to incorporate measures that include but are not limited to the use of service animals.